rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
 And, I still had to internalize a lot of this when I started my actual Haskell job.

 I probably have convinced you that either I am slow on the uptake or FP is just too hard.
 My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to learn and doing so within project timelines is not going to work well.
 The other point is that even though my learning effort was high, it was still lower than concurrent cognitive loads I was facing at work.
-We should not think about the learning effort in isolation, using FP, IMO, can significantly decrease the overall cognitive effort.
+Was I allowed to use what I learned, the result might had been a net decrease.
+We should not think about the learning effort in isolation.

 How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?: